Mindset: How to Approach Iron × Violence

 Intent does not mean training angry or training hard.
 It means every rep is deliberate.

 You know what you are lifting.
 You know why.
 You move the weight with control on the way down and speed on the way up.
-You are present for the set, then you rest fully before the next one.
+You are present for the set, and then you rest fully before the next one.

 That is it.
 There is no internal monologue required.
 No visualisation ritual.
 No pre-lift psychology.

-Lift.
-Rest.
-Repeat.
+The lift & rest loop.
 The consistency of that process is what builds the fighter.

 The Short Version

-• You do not need to feel strong before you train.
-The programme builds strength through repetition, not willpower.
+- You do not need to feel strong before you train.

 That is the mindset.